Efficient construction of Lie group-equivariant and permutation-invariant spaces: Generating equivariant bases using the Lie Algebra

 Similar to $V^{\bl}$, the space of PI functions $\bV^{\bl}$ for $\bl\in \calL^\Nat$ can be defined by forming tensor products of $\bV^{l_i}$, as

-Note that definition~\eqref{eq:sumphi} can naturally be extended to an arbitrary number of variables by defining $\bphi{l}{m} : \bR \in \textup{MS}(\Omega) \mapsto \sum_{\br \in \bR } \phi^l_m(\br)$.
-We can therefore also account for multiset functions in this setting.
-Also, the evaluation cost of the $\bphi{\bl}{\bbm}$ scales linearly with respect to the number of variables in the multiset.
+As indicated in~\cite{Dusson2022-ie}, the evaluation cost of the $\bphi{\bl}{\bbm}$ scales linearly with respect to $\Nat$.
 Similarly as with $\bpsi{\bl}{\bbm}$, some functions in this set are identical.
 We therefore restrict $\bbm\in\oMl$, and obtain the following result.

 \begin{proposition}[Basis of PI space $\bV^\bl$] Let $\bl\in\calL^\Nat$.
 A basis of $\bV^{\bl}$ consists of the functions

 In particular, the dimension of $\bV^\bl$ is $\card{\oMl}$. \end{proposition}